swarit-1/map-dater/QUICKSTART.md

 2. **Analyze (/analyze)** - Upload and analyze historical maps
 3. **Game (/game)** - Interactive map dating game

-**Note:** The frontend currently uses mock API responses.
-To connect to the Python backend, you'll need to set up API endpoints (see Backend Integration section below).
+**Note:** The frontend is now connected to a FastAPI backend.
+See "Running the Full Stack" below to start both servers.

 ## Immediate Testing (No Map Required)